Tanzanian Championship League

-The Tanzanian Championship (formerly, Second Division League and "Ligi Daraja la Kwanza" in Swahili) is the second tier of league football in Tanzania.
-The league is made up of sixteen teams that play thirty rounds, home and away.The league was formed in 1930.
+The Tanzanian Championship League (known as the NBC Championship League for sponsorship reasons) is the second-highest football league in Tanzania.
+It is made up of sixteen teams that play thirty rounds, home and away.
+The league was formed in 1930.

-The top two teams at the end of the season get promoted to the Tanzania Premier League, while the third and fourth go into a playoff with two last-placed teams not eligible for automatic relegation.
-The last two teams are relegated to the first division, while the last four teams go into a playoff.
+The top two teams at the end of the season get promoted to the Tanzanian Premier League, while the third and fourth go into a playoff with two last-placed teams not eligible for automatic relegation.
+The last two teams are relegated to the first division, while the last four go into a playoff.
 The two winners in the playoffs are retained, while the two losing teams are relegated to the First League.